billtang/chinese-character-classifier/README.md

 ## Model Framework

 Here, I implement a two-layer CNN with two max-pooling layers and one fully connected layer.
-In the future, I may change the a few of the parameters, but so far, this setup has achieved the highest validation accuracy.
+In the future, I may change a few of the parameters, but so far, this setup has achieved the highest validation accuracy.

 ## Results